mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 * A multi-configuration project creates a separate workspace for each user-defined axis value.
 If you specify the full paths to where MATLAB is installed as axis values, Jenkins fails to create separate workspaces and fails the build.

 ## Set Up Pipeline Project
 When you define your Pipeline with a `Jenkinsfile`, the plugin provides you with a step to run MATLAB scripts, functions, and statements.
 The plugin also provides a step to run MATLAB and Simulink tests.
-(These steps are common to both Declarative and Scripted Pipeline.)
+(These steps are common to both Declarative and Scripted Pipelines.)

 To configure the plugin for a Pipeline project:
 1) Define your Pipeline in a `Jenkinsfile` in the root of your repository.